PLSysSec/rlbox/README.md

 cmake --build ./build --target test
 ```

+## Running the tests

+Currently rlbox has been tested and should work with gcc-7 or later and clang-7 or later.

 ## Using/Building docs

 You can view the pre-built docs checked in to the repo in the docs folder.